Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

 \subsection{Realized jump estimation using wavelets}

-As discussed earlier, the presence of jumps in the process generating stock prices is needed to describe the real-world data well.
-This is commonly done by considering the price process $(p_t)_{t\in \left[0,T\right]}$ from Proposition \ref{noiseprocess}.
-But then the realized variance estimator, although being able to deal with the noise, will still contain the jump variation.
-Thus it is natural to separate the two components of the quadratic variation:

-Once we have the jumps separated from the process, we are able to determine the $\left<p,p\right>_t$.

-Here, we utilize wavelets again as they can also be used for estimating jumps and separating integrated variance from jump variation.
-The sample path of $p_t$ has a finite number of jumps $(a.s.)$. \cite{fanwang2008} apply wavelet jump detection to the deterministic functions with $i.i.d.$ additive noise $\epsilon_t$ of \cite{wang95} and \cite{raimondo98}.
-Following these references, we can make the following proposition.
+Wavelets can be utilized for estimating jumps and separating integrated variance from jump variation.
+The sample path of $p_t$ has a finite number of jumps $(a.s.)$.
+Following the theoretical results of \cite{wang95} on the wavelet jump detection of the deterministic functions with $i.i.d.$ additive noise $\epsilon_t$, we use the MODWT as the discretized version of the continuous wavelet transform.
+Unlike the ordinary DWT, the MODWT is not restricted to a dyadic sample length.
+For the estimation of jump location we use the universal threshold \citep{donoho} on the first level wavelet coefficients of $y_t$ over $[t-h,t]$, $\mathcal{W}_{1,k}$.
+If for some $\mathcal{W}_{1,k}$